Al-Nusra Front: As Jabhat Fatah al-Sham (July 2016 – January 2017)

 In August 2016, the BBC estimated Jabhat Fatah al-Sham as having 5,000–10,000 fighters, all Syrian.
 Lister gave a figure of 10,000.
+In a public statement issued by its spokesperson, JFS announced that it was officially splitting from Al-Qaeda:

+[Before this change, Jabhat al-Nusra] was an official branch of al-Qaeda.
+We reported to their central command and we worked within their framework; we adhered to their policies.
+With the formation of JFS, we are completely independent.
+That means we don't report to anyone, we don't receive directives from any external entity.
+If dissolving external organizational affiliations or ties will remove the obstacles in the way of unity, then this must be done.
+When we were part of al-Qaeda ... our core policy was to focus all of our efforts on the Syrian issue.
+That was our policy before and it will be our policy today and tomorrow.

 In July Jabhat Fatah al-Sham kidnapped the American journalist Lindsey Snell in northern Syria.
 She escaped to Turkey's Hatay Province in August and was subsequently arrested by Turkish authorities for being in a military exclusion zone and imprisoned.
 The mid-2016 rebel offensive in Aleppo was made by Jabhat Fatah al-Sham alongside the Turkistan Islamic Party and Ahrar al-Sham.
 On 31 August, Hezbollah attacked a JFS outpost in the Qalamoun Mountains near the city of Arsal, Lebanon, on the Lebanon–Syria border, killing a number of their fighters.

 On 8 September an airstrike of unknown origin killed the top JFS military commander, Abu Hajer al-Homsi (nom de guerre Abu Omar Saraqeb), among several other Army of Conquest commanders in the countryside of the Aleppo Governorate, the rebels accused the United States of conducting the strike, but this was denied by the Pentagon and subsequently Russia took responsibility.
 On 3 October, Ahmad Salama Mabruk, an Egyptian JFS and al-Qaeda commander, was killed by a US airstrike against his vehicle in Jisr al-Shughur.

 On 9 October, Jund al-Aqsa, after infighting between them and numerous rebel groups including Ahrar al-Sham, merged with JFS.
 In early October, according to pro-government Al-Masdar News, a number of Mountain Hawks Brigade fighters defected to join Jabhat Fatah al-Sham due to several disagreements, mainly due to the established of the Free Idlib Army.
 On 25 January 2017, according to rebel social media, they returned, along with their leader Lt.
 Col. Nasha'at Haj Ahmad to the Mountain Hawks Brigade.

 As of late 2016, al-Nusra mainly controlled territory throughout Idlib Governorate, alongside other factions in the Army of Conquest.
 It also held some areas in the Quneitra Governorate.